Burnham Market

 We'll be continuing our weekly Spanish lessons, as we look at greetings and conversational key phrases that will continue to support their growing understanding of Spanish.
 Much of the learning will be conversation based, with children recording their learning in their own Spanish notebooks.
 Children are encouraged to speak Spanish and practise key phrases around the chol, as well as memorise Spanish nouns and verbs and sentence structure.
 The learning will be supported by El Senor Williams (Mr Williams) and utilising online learning apps such as DuoLingo.

-In P.E. this term will involve Tag Rugby and Outdoor pursuits and problem-solving.
+In P.E. this term will involve hockey and dance.

-They will also be developing their team skills, developing their strategy and rugby-based movements, through game play and mini-activities.
+They will also be developing their team skills, developing their strategy and hockey-based movements, through game play and mini-activities.

-The outdoor pursits will challenge the children to think and work as a team.
+The outdoor pursuits will challenge the children to think and work as a team.

 P.E. lessons will continue to take place twice a week, with Wednesday morning sessions led by Mrs Morrell and the Friday afternoon sessions being led by an external coach and Mr Williams.